dongjh20/MSH-MCCT/README.md

 <img src="resources/formation.jpg" align="center" width="80%"/>

-**Experiment A:** Head vehicle encounters a sinusoidal disturbance.
+**Experiment A:** Head vehicle encounters a half-sinusoidal disturbance.

 The video of the experiment process is shown below.
 The Video plays at 1.6x speed.